FIFA World Cup 2026 Preview

-The 48 teams will be divided into 12 groups of four.
-Each team plays three group-stage matches, with the top two from each group and the eight best third-placed teams advancing to the Round of 32.
-This means 32 of the 48 participating nations will progress beyond the group stage, ensuring that the majority of teams have at least the possibility of experiencing knockout-round football.
+The 48 teams split into 12 groups of four.
+Each team plays three group-stage matches.
+The top two from each group advance, along with the eight best third-placed teams, into a Round of 32, meaning 32 of the 48 nations will reach the knockout stage.
+For most participants, that at least guarantees a shot at elimination-round football.

-From the Round of 32, the tournament follows a straightforward single-elimination format through to the final.
-The additional knockout round adds matches and drama, but also extends the tournament’s duration.
-The 2026 World Cup will run for approximately five weeks, making it the longest in history.
+From the Round of 32, it is single elimination through to the final.
+The extra round extends the tournament to roughly five weeks, making it the longest World Cup in history.

-The 2026 World Cup will be played across 16 venues in three countries, reflecting the vast geographic scope of the tournament.
+The 2026 World Cup will be played at 16 venues across three countries.

 United States (11 venues)

-The United States hosts the majority of matches, including both semi-finals and the final.
-The venues span the country from coast to coast:
+The US hosts the majority of matches, including both semi-finals and the final.

-- MetLife Stadium, New Jersey — The venue for the 2026 World Cup Final, MetLife Stadium is the largest stadium in the NFL and will provide a fitting stage for the culmination of the tournament.
+• MetLife Stadium, New Jersey — venue for the final and the largest stadium in the NFL.

-- SoFi Stadium, Los Angeles — A state-of-the-art venue that hosted the Super Bowl in 2022, SoFi Stadium will stage matches through to the quarter-finals.
+• SoFi Stadium, Los Angeles — hosted the 2022 Super Bowl; matches through to the quarter-finals.

-- AT&T Stadium, Dallas — One of the largest enclosed stadiums in the world, AT&T Stadium will host group-stage matches and a semi-final.
+• AT&T Stadium, Dallas — one of the world’s largest enclosed stadiums; hosts a semi-final.

-- Hard Rock Stadium, Miami — The tropical setting of Hard Rock Stadium will provide a distinctive backdrop for matches in the group stage and beyond.
+• Hard Rock Stadium, Miami — tropical conditions; group stage and beyond.

-- NRG Stadium, Houston — Another major NFL venue repurposed for World Cup football.
+• NRG Stadium, Houston — a major NFL venue repurposed for the tournament.

-- Lincoln Financial Field, Philadelphia — A storied sporting venue in one of America’s most historic cities.
+• Lincoln Financial Field, Philadelphia — a sporting landmark in one of America’s oldest cities.

-- Mercedes-Benz Stadium, Atlanta — The retractable-roof stadium will provide comfortable conditions regardless of the weather.
+• Mercedes-Benz Stadium, Atlanta — retractable roof; comfortable conditions regardless of weather.

-- Gillette Stadium, Boston — New England’s premier sporting venue.
+• Gillette Stadium, Boston — New England’s main sporting venue.

 Mexico (3 venues)

-- Estadio Akron, Guadalajara — A modern stadium that serves as home to Chivas, one of Mexico’s most popular clubs.
+• Estadio Akron, Guadalajara — a modern ground and home to Chivas, one of Mexico’s biggest clubs.

-- Estadio BBVA, Monterrey — A recently built venue that offers excellent facilities and a passionate supporter base.
+• Estadio BBVA, Monterrey — recently built, with strong facilities and a dedicated supporter base.

 Canada (2 venues)